 Social distancing in our own backyard can be easy in the expansive wilderness surrounding Quesnel.
-We have a few recommendations for our residents to safely savour the winter season and all the phenomenal outdoor recreation it offers.
+We have a few recommendations for our residents to safely enjoy the spring season.

 Now is the time for us to stay local and support local businesses with just your immediate household or bubble.
 Let’s each do our part now, so we can explore again, soon.

 Supporting local business looks differently right now.
 We encourage you to shop following the provincial, federal and individual business guidelines.
 Please be kind and be patient.
-Here are few other ways you can show your love for local!
+Here are few tips to show your love for local!

 For more winter ideas and inspiration, have a look through our suggested itineraries.
 Plan ahead and check in with businesses for current hours of operation, services available, and health and safety requirements.